Woutah/MVTS-Analyzer/README.md

 | ```-f``` or ```--file``` | FILE | Path to the initial data to load (`.xlsx`, `.csv` or pickled Pandas Dataframe) |
 | ```-m``` or ```--use_monitor``` | MONITOR | Integer-index on which to launch the app |
 | ```-d``` or ```--dark_mode``` | - | Enables dark mode |

+## Tested on
+- Windows 11 - python 3.10.8
+- Windows 11 - python 3.8.17

+# Acknowledgments
+This project uses several Icons from the Tango-Icons library.
+The icons can be found [here](https://commons.wikimedia.org/wiki/Tango_icons).

+# Notes
+- If y-resolution reduction is desired (for FFT-applications), ```scikit-image>=0.15``` should be installed as well